 Ehrlich paints a vivid picture of a strong, driven character, anti-authoritarian, anti-elite and brash.
 But he doesn't develop how and why Cajal's discoveries have been so fundamental to modern neuroscience.
-There is also an occasional misinterpretation; for example, he implies that Cajal had a dig at Golgi in his Nobel acceptance speech, but the passage he quotes refers to other scientists.
+None of Cajal's drawings is included, an incomprehensible omission.
+There is an occasional misinterpretation; for example, he implies that Cajal had a dig at Golgi in his Nobel acceptance speech, but the passage he quotes refers to other scientists.